BishoySedra/HPC_Labs/Practical Revision/README.md

 			array[i] = i;
 		}

-		// get target number from user
-		cout << "Enter the target number: ";
+		//Get the target number from the user cout << "Enter the target number: ";
 		cin >> target;
 	}